js0823/comp150-robotics/README.md

     - Shows all topics currently running on roscore.
 This is useful when you want to get the output of another package and work on it, such a from turtlebot to your code.
 - rosnode list
     - Shows all nodes currently running on roscore.
 If you run this while running your package, your package should show up here.
+- catkin_make
+    - Compile all packages.
+Run this command on catkin_ws directory, and you will see everything gets built in it.

 # TODO List
 ## Creating a world